gvwilson/thirdbit/src/fiction/madica/index.md

 toy."
 It glared at the cat.
 "And dad's scientists *didn't* miscalculate.
 Dinosaurs *never* make mistakes with math."

-"Wait a second---*dad's* scientists?
-You're---you're Santa Claws' daughter?
+"Wait a second—*dad's* scientists?
+You're—you're Santa Claws' daughter?
 It was supposed to be *your* birthday that started all of this?"